Kernix13/markdown-cheatsheet/html-tags.md

 The only tags worth using:
 - `div` for dividers using - or _ or = or other characters (no use br tags)
 - `p` for align center or right
-- `headings` for anchor links with html entities
+- `headings` for anchor links with html entities or for center or right alignment
+- `h5` and `h6` for smaller than paragraph size block elements
 - `br` for line breaks of paragrpah text like the `address` tag
 - `img` to set width and height and align of center or right
 - `ins` for underline